MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 type function (y as number, optional z as text) as any
 ```

-Specifying a parameter as optional also makes its type nullable.
+Specifying a parameter as optional implicitly makes its type nullable.
 The following create identical function types:

 ```powerquery-m
 type function (optional x as text) as any